Mzosindiso/HTML-CSS/README.md

 color = property. <br>
 red = value. <br>
 declaration block consist of (property + value).

+CSS property z-index - specifies the stacking order of positioned elements.

 Hexidecimals code notation - hex values consists of six digits long(numbers: zeo to nine, letters: A to F). <br>
 -If each two-digit pair is the same, it can be shortened, e.g(#776655 = #765). <br>